Electric-Coin-Company/zashi-android/docs/Architecture.md

      * `crash-lib` — Common crash collection logic for Kotlin and JVM.
 This is not fully-featured by itself, but the long-term plan is multiplatform support.
      * `crash-android-lib` — Android-specific crash collection logic, built on top of the common and JVM implementation in `crash-lib`
  * ui
      * `ui-design` — Contains UI theme elements only.
 Besides offering modularization, this allows for hiding of some Material Design components behind our own custom components.
      * `ui-lib` — User interface that the user interacts with.
 This contains 99% of the UI code, along with localizations, icons, and other assets.
+     * `ui-integration-test-lib` — Is dedicated for integration tests only.
+It has Android Test Orchestrator turned on — it allows us to run each of our tests within its own invocation of Instrumentation, and thus brings us benefits for the testing environment (minimal shared state, crashes are isolated).
  * preference
      * `preference-api-lib` — Multiplatform interfaces for key-value storage of preferences.
      * `preference-impl-android-lib` — Android-specific implementation for preference storage.